Philosophy

 Prerequisites

-This course will equip students with critical thinking skills of reasoning and evaluation.
+This course explores questions such as when we should doubt beliefs, what makes good art, and issues around animal ethics.
+It will equip students with critical thinking skills of reasoning and evaluation.
 It will introduce them to the subject of Philosophy, which is both the foundation and the ‘glue’ for all disciplines and a study that reaps enormous benefits for the individual and society.
 Students also gain insights into the IB Theory of Knowledge course.
-Essential Questions

 - What are the common ways in which arguments are constructed and how can they be critically evaluated?